 Yes, the project will exceed the requirements planned by the CSD.

 The OVOV plan was adopted by Los Angeles County on December 12, 2012.
-This plan governs the use of land in the unincorporated areas of the Santa Clarita Valley, designating each parcel for a type of use (residential commercial, industrial, etc.) and the prescribed intensity of development allowed (dwelling units per acre).
+This plan governs the use of land in the unincorporated areas of the Santa Clarita Valley, designating each parcel for a type of use (residential commercial, industrial, etc.) and the prescribed density of development allowed (dwelling units per acre).

 Yes, the project complies with the land use and density guidelines of the OVOV plan.